ros2/design/articles/remapping.md

 - Node uses relative name `foo/bar`
 - The FQN is `/fiz/buz/foo/bar`

-### Structure of a Remapping Rule
-Remapping rules have two parts:

-1. a part used to determine if the rule applies to a name
-2. a replacement for the names that are matched

 ### ROS 2
 Remapping in ROS 2 will likely support the following use cases: